 - 1 medium red potato

-- 1/4-1/2 cup of pup-safe broth (preferable low sodium)
+- 1/4 to 1/2 cup of pup-safe broth (preferably low sodium)

-This Pupsicle recipe is a bit of prep, but real easy to put together after the prep is done.
+This Pupsicle recipe is a bit of prep, but is really easy to put together after the prep is done.
 Most dogs love this recipe, unless they’re picky about root vegetables.
 We diced 2 baby carrots and 1 medium red potato after cooking it.
 We “cooked” it the lazy way by cleaning it, puncturing it with a fork a few times, and microwaving it for a minute.
-It comes out soft enough and we use a similar trick for our sweet potatoes when we’re feeling lazy.
+It comes out soft enough, and we use a similar trick for our sweet potatoes when we’re feeling lazy.

-Our pups always get excited when they get to eat human food and this is no different!
-Even Goomba likes this one and he’s super picky about vegetables.
+Our pups always get excited when they get to eat human food, and this is no different!
+Even Goomba likes this one, and he’s super picky about vegetables.

 Wet food mixture